 What is the difference between Hispanic and Latino?

-While many people use Latinx and Hispanic interchangeably, these two words mean two different things.
+While many people use Latino and Hispanic interchangeably, these terms mean two different things.

 A Hispanic person is someone who comes from or is a descendant of a Spanish-speaking country.
-Latinx (which is the gender-neutral alternative to Latino and Latina) is used when referring to someone who comes from Latin America or is a descendant from any Latin American country.
+Latine (which is a gender-neutral alternative to Latino and Latina) is used when referring to someone who comes from Latin America or is a descendant from any Latin American country.

-A person can be both Hispanic and Latinx, however, not all Latinos are Hispanic.
-For example, Spaniards are considered Hispanic, but not Latinx, since they are not geographically located in Latin America.
+A person can be both Hispanic and Latine, however, not all Latinos are Hispanic.
+For example, Spaniards are considered Hispanic, but not Latine, since they are not geographically located in Latin America.

 Which countries are represented in this celebration?

-In total, there are 20 Hispanic countries and one territory: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay, and Venezuela.
+In total, there are 20 Hispanic countries and one territory included in Hispanic Heritage Month: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay, and Venezuela.

 Is it called Hispanic Heritage Month or Latino Heritage Month?